FAQ icon

 Ann Arbor, Michigan 48109-1259

-Patricio Guillermo (Pat) Herbst is a professor of education and mathematics and the Editor in Chief of the Journal for Research in Mathematics Education.
-One of the foci of his scholarship is to understand the professional work of mathematics teachers and university instructors and to elicit and measure the knowledge and rationality that underpins teachers’ mathematical decisions.
-A second interest is research on the teaching and learning of geometry in secondary schools and college classes, with particular interest in the teaching and learning of mathematical proof.
-A third focus is the design-based research of a collaborative work environment in which teachers can learn from each other.
+Patricio Guillermo (Pat) Herbst is a professor of education and mathematics.
+His scholarship is focused on understanding the professional work of mathematics teachers and university instructors, with particular interest in teacher knowledge, thinking, and decision-making and on the design of online learning environments for mathematics teachers.
+He also does research on the teaching and learning of geometry in secondary schools and college classes, with particular interest in the teaching and learning of mathematical proof.
+As a byproduct of his research activities, Herbst designs and maintains technologies for learning from video (Anotemos) and storyboarding (LessonDepict).

 Selected Publications